Riding the train across the USA: Part 6 — Plains, trains and a detour

 It’s a unique feature of trains that they can connect many communities along the rail line in a large number of ways, all with the same train.

 If I had more time, I would have gotten off at Flagstaff, AZ, and visited Grand Canyon.
 Then at Lamy to spend time in Santa Fe.
-Then maybe at La Junta and gone up to Colorado Springs.
+And maybe at La Junta and gone up to Colorado Springs.
 Someday that would be a great trip, but not today.

 As it gets dark outside, I notice that there are a few lights out there.
 Farms and small towns.
 We’re rolling over the Colorado plains.
 I look at my phone and the time is an hour later than a few minutes before.
 It’s Central Time Zone.
 Toto, we’re back in Kansas.